Biometix/biometix.github.io/playbook/limitation.md

 + Iris: 20 it/s
 + Fingerprint: 10 it/s

-The performance can be affected by other peocesses in the system.
+The performance can be affected by other processes in the system.